 oocdoc, Part 2 — brummi

-👋 This page was last updated ~12 years ago.
+👋 This page was last updated ~13 years ago.
 Just so you know.

 Generating .json files

-rock --backend=json --outpath=../brummi-doc dye/core.ooc -v
+rock –backend=json –outpath=../brummi-doc dye/core.ooc -v

 In previous versions of rock, you could do what we call a libfolder compilation: compiling all .ooc files in a folder, recursively.
 However, to accomodate for various workflows including using ooc on android, that functionality is currently stubbed.
 So for now we’re using a main file that includes all other files.

-Once that command is completed, ../brummi-doc
+Once that command is completed, ../brummi-doc will contain a set of .json files that look like this:

 { "entities": [ "File", { "type": "class", "tag": "File", "token": [703, 4], "genericTypes": [], "version": null, "fullName": "io_File__File", "doc": "\n Represents a file/directory path, allows to retrieve informations like\n last date of creation/access/modification, permissions, size,\n existence, content, type, children...\n\n You can also create directories, remove files, read their content,\n copy them, write to them.\n\n For input/output (I/O) beyond 'reading to a String' and\n 'writing a String', see the FileReader and FileWriter classes\n\n :author: Pierre-Alexandre Croiset\n :author: Friedrich Weber (fredreichbier)\n :author: Amos Wenger (fasterthanlime)\n ", "name": "File", "abstract": true, "final": false, "members": [ [ "init", { "type": "method", "tag": "method(File, init)", "extern": false, "modifiers": [ "final" ], "token": [ 703, 4 ], "genericTypes": [], "version": null, "doc": "", "unmangled": false, "fullName": "io_File__File_init", "name": "init", "isThisRef": false, "returnType": null, "arguments": [] } ] ] } ] }